Boyfriends with Girlfriends: Reception

 Critical reception for Boyfriends with Girlfriends has been mostly positive, with Booklist giving the novel a positive review and Time Out Chicago making it a recommended "beach read".
 The Bay Area Reporter wrote that although "all the teen-speak ('hella' this and 'like' that) and formulaic romantic-comedy foibles approach overkill", Sanchez "delivers it with panache and a grasp on lightning-fast, alternating narrative perspectives".
 Kirkus Reviews was ambivalent about the book, stating that the book was "upbeat" but that the "stereotypes and clunky slang" marred the read.
 The Lambda Literary Foundation praised the book, calling it "fulfilling and as enriching as any of his other novels".
 The GLBT Round Table of the American Library Association also praised the book, focusing on the portrayal of bisexuality as a highlight of the novel.
 A teen reviewer for the School Library Journal liked the novel, but found the ending was too abrupt and the dialogue "commercial".
-Another reviewer for the School Library Journal found the book too predictable but praised Sanchez for "tackling the bisexuality issue".
-After Elton wrote that Sanchez "continues to break new ground" and that the novel was "a cleanly [sic]written, very readable, slightly soap opera-y story".
+Another reviewer for the School Library Journal found the book too predictable but praised Sánchez for "tackling the bisexuality issue".
+After Elton wrote that Sánchez "continues to break new ground" and that the novel was "a cleanly [sic]written, very readable, slightly soap opera-y story".